geolexica/breviter/README.md

 # Current status

-The database of the Geolexica is (asynchornizely) imported to the project.
+The database of the Geolexica is (asynchronously) imported to the project.
 The AI model for English is done.
 A demo (for English) and a simple testing platform are ready.

 # Instructions